resthub/resthub.org/backbone-stack.rst

 **Handlebars Helpers** provided by RESThub are documented here: :ref:`handlebars-helpers`

-Complementary libs
+Additional libs
 ==================

 **Additional libs** provided by RESThub are documented here: :ref:`complementary-libs`

 .. _resthub-extensions:

-Resthub extensions
+RESThub extensions
 ==================

 RESThub provides librairies extensions for some of the suggested embedded libs.

-These extensions can be found, as any other custom resthub lib, in ``js/resthub`` directory.
+These extensions can be found, as any other custom RESThub lib, in the ``js/resthub`` directory.

-Resthub provides currently these extensions :
+RESThub provides currently these extensions :

 - Backbone extensions :
    - PubSub events declaration integration mechanism in ``Backbone.Views``: cf. :ref:`pubsub-in-views`.